 Page protectors make it a cinch to slide pages out in order to view them as a continuous picture of history.
 The page protectors also help keep the timeline pages in top condition.
 If you prefer not to use page protectors, you can simply punch holes in the cardstock pages instead.

 How about FREE printable timeline notebook pages?
 These are available in both lined and unlined versions with dates from 5000 B.C. through A.D.
 2024.

-Print the timeline pages on the white cardstock, choosing whatever time span you want to include in your timeline notebook.
-I highly recommend one-sided printing, so that the timeline pages can be pulled out and laid end to end for a complete picture of history.
+Print the timeline pages on white cardstock, choosing whatever time span you want to include in your timeline notebook.
+I recommend one-sided printing so that the timeline pages can be pulled out and laid end to end for a complete picture of history.

 5. Printable timeline figures

 Timeline figures are an important part of the timeline notebook.
 I invested in these History Through the Ages timeline figures on CD last year, and I can’t recommend them highly enough.
 The figures can be printed by the page in two different sizes, or they can be chosen individually and printed in whatever size you choose.